Kalmat/Simple-Joystick-Mapper/README.md

 |                       | "hat" or "axis" | [#HAT]<br>[#AXIS]                             | value to identify which hat or axis has been pressed (not present for buttons) |
 |                       | "value"         | [#BUTTON]<br>[#VALUE]<br>([#AXIS], [#VALUE])  | value returned by button, hat or axis when pressed (hat will be a tuple)       |

-All values are integer or tuples of integers, representing:
+All values are integers or tuples of integers, representing:

 - #BUTTON value returned by the controller when a button is pressed.
 It depends on the controller model
 - #HAT value identifying the D-PAD pressed, typically numbered from 0 to N (in case the controller has more than one)